Kenneth Koch: Life

 Koch (pronounced coke) was born Jay Kenneth Koch in Cincinnati, Ohio.
 He began writing poetry at an early age, discovering the work of Shelley and Keats in his teenage years.
 At the age of 18, he served in WWII as a U.S. Army infantryman in the Philippines.

 After his service, he attended Harvard University, where he met future New York School poet John Ashbery.
 After graduating from Harvard in 1948 and moving to New York City, Koch studied for and received his Ph.D. from Columbia University.

 In 1951, he met his first wife, Janice Elwood, at UC Berkeley; they married in 1954 and lived in France and Italy for over a year.
 Their daughter, Katherine, was born in Rome in 1955 (In 1982, Katherine married poet Mark Statman, one of Koch's former students).
-In 1959, he joined the faculty in the Department of English and Comparative Literature at Columbia and he taught classes at Columbia for over forty years.
+In 1959, he joined the faculty in the Department of English and Comparative Literature at Columbia where he would teach for over forty years.

 His first wife died in 1981; Koch married his second wife, Karen Culler, in 1994.
 He was inducted into the American Academy of Arts and Letters in 1996.
 Koch died from a year-long battle with leukemia in 2002.